pavel-2020/devextreme-documentation/concepts/05 Widgets/ActionSheet/00 Overview.md

-The **ActionSheet** widget is a sheet containing a set of buttons located one under the other.
+The **ActionSheet** UI component is a sheet containing a set of buttons located one under the other.
 These buttons usually represent several choices relating to a single task.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/ActionSheet/Basics/"
 }

 The following code adds a simple **ActionSheet** to your page.
-The widget is shown on a button click.
+The UI component is shown on a button click.

 ---
 ##### jQuery